-Why now and why Savannah?
+Why Savannah?

 If you’ve never been to Savannah, expect to be blown away.
-Georgia’s first city, established in 1773, it has survived the Revolutionary War, American Civil War, two devastating fires, a yellow fever outbreak, and the Great Depression.
+Georgia’s first city, established in 1773, it has survived the Revolutionary War, American Civil War, two devastating fires, a yellow fever outbreak and the Great Depression.

 Romantic, gritty Savannah

 Despite all that, Savannah has aged like a fine wine.
-Her beauty rivals that of any city around the world, and her charm spreads across her oak-covered squares, cobblestone streets, and historic buildings.
-Legend has it that the city’s squares were modelled on those found in London and having been to both, I can see the similarities!
+Her beauty rivals that of any city around the world, and her charm spreads across her oak-covered squares, cobblestone streets and historic buildings.
+Legend has it that the city’s squares were modelled on those found in London and, having been to both, I can see the similarities!

 Savannah is romantic and gritty in equal measure.
-You can feel the ghosts of the past lurking in her back alleys and side streets, making pleasant company as you explore the riverside.
+You can feel the ghosts of the past lurking in her back alleys and side streets, offering pleasant company as you explore the riverside.
 More than once when wandering around I felt like I was back in London, momentarily confusing the narrow steps down to the Savannah River with those around Southwark to the River Thames.

 The Spanish moss hanging from almost every tree softens the grittiness and gives the city an ethereal feel.
-Pavement cafés, people at brunch with well-behaved dogs, and cyclists whizzing through slow-moving traffic add to her allure and I fell in love as soon as I arrived.
+Pavement cafes, people at brunch with well-behaved dogs and cyclists whizzing through slow-moving traffic add to her allure and I fell in love as soon as I arrived.

 Things to see and do on a solo Savannah staycation